Is GitHub Copilot safe with your data?

 vs category average

-What GitHub Copilot's privacy policy says about your data
+What GitHub Copilot's privacy policy and terms of service say about your data

 What the policy is silent or vague on